StephanieKoehl/Markdown-Cheatsheet/markdown.md

 - [ ] discover the meaning of life
 - [ ] ~~take over the world~~

+Here are some emojis :heart: :girl: :neckbeard: :squirrel:

 Thanks 4 reading, bye! :sparkles: